MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 ### Websites with expired or soon-to-expire SSL certificates

-This recommendation lists production websites with SSL certificates that are expired or will expire within 90 days.
+This recommendation lists production websites with SSL certificates that are expired or expire within 90 days.
 Review the websites and [renew the SSL certificates](/power-pages/admin/add-custom-domain) as needed.

 > [!NOTE]
 > Once an action is taken, it takes up to one day for the sites to be removed from the list.

 ### Websites still on Bootstrap version 3

-This recommendation lists production websites that haven't migrated to Bootstrap version 5.
+This recommendation lists production websites that aren't migrated to Bootstrap version 5.
 Review the websites and [migrate them to Bootstrap version 5 using the Power Pages bootstrap migration tool](/power-pages/configure/migrate-bootstrap) as needed.

 > [!NOTE]
 > Once an action is taken, it takes up to one day for the sites to be removed from the list.

 ### Websites still on Standard data model

-This recommendation lists production websites that haven't migrated to the Enhanced data model.
+This recommendation lists production websites that aren't migrated to the Enhanced data model.
 Review the websites and [migrate them to the Enhanced data model using the Power Pages site migration tool](/power-pages/admin/migrate-enhanced-data-model?branch=main&branchFallbackFrom=pr-en-us-648) where possible.

 > [!NOTE]
 > Once an action is taken, it takes up to one day for the sites to be removed from the list.